KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_CAS.rst

    All web.xml files have CAS filters already configured, but they are commented.
-The user must uncomment them, looking for the strings "START-CASî, "END-CASì and adjust the URL as the Code 8.8 reports.
+The user must uncomment them, looking for the strings "START-CAS‚Äù, "END-CAS‚Äú and adjust the URL as the Code 8.8 reports.